Samsung Dishwasher No Water: How to Fix

 Symptoms You May Notice

-- 4C or 4E error code on Samsung display
+- 4C or 4E error code flashes on the display within the first 4 minutes of any wash cycle

 Can you reset a Samsung dishwasher to clear the NO-WATER code?